The Huawei P30 Pro was renowned for its excellent photography, but could its successor even improve upon this incredibly high standard?

-The quality of the photography on the Huawei P30 Pro was so impressive that we crowned it the best camera phone of 2019, taking the throne from the Google Pixel 3.
-But can the P40 live up to its predecessor’s hard-earned reputation, or even go one better?
+The quality of the snappers on the Huawei P30 Pro was so high that we crowned it the best camera phone of 2019, snatching the title from the Google Pixel 3.
+On top of that, it also packed impressive battery life and a punchy processor.
+But can the P40 live up to its predecessor’s well-earned reputation, or could it even go one better?

 Huawei P40 Pro – Software

 Richard Yu, Huawei’s CEO, has confirmed that the Huawei P40 Pro will run Android 10 with Huawei’s own-brand EMUI skin.
 Due to the Android ban, this will surely be an open-source version of Android that lacks Google Mobile Services (GMS) – meaning that customers will not have access to Google’s handy, familiar apps such as the Play Store, YouTube, and Google Maps.
 This compromising reality perhaps explains why the price is likely to be so much lower than expected.

 In the meantime, Huawei has invested £20 million to entice developers to create more apps on for its own-brand App Gallery store, and while this currently offers some very popular apps such as TikTok and Snapchat, for now it still lacks fundamental apps such as WhatsApp and Facebook – and all of Google’s own apps of course.

 Future handsets might run Huawei’s own-brand Harmony OS interface, but it seems that this software isn’t yet ready for a wide release (at least in Europe).